plasma-chat/plugins/README.md

-# plugins
-Plugins for Plasma
+# Plasma Plugins
+### A collection of plugins for use with the Plasma client.
+---

+Full README coming soon.